Dr. Kenneth Salyer

 Throughout his more than 50 years in medicine, Dr. Salyer has remained committed to teaching and researching the treatment of cleft lip and palate, bone replacement and regeneration, and craniofacial anomalies.

-He actively contributes to academic and research initiatives in the field.
-For the past 25 years, he has served as director of one of the leading fellowship training programs in craniofacial surgery.
+He actively contributes to academic and research initiatives in the field, and for the past 25 years he has served as director of one of the world's foremost fellowship training programs in craniofacial surgery.
+He is a past president and founding member of the International Society of Craniofacial Surgery, and he serves as board president of the International Cleft Palate Foundation.
+Dr. Salyer is currently Clinical Professor of Biomedical Research at Texas A&M University, Dallas.